Dynamics365/dynamics365.github.io/2021-10-08-git-cheatsheet/index.md

 ## 9. Search

-A text search on all files in the directory:

 `$ git grep "hello"`

+A text search on all files in the directory

+`$ git grep "hello" v2.5`

 In any version of a text search:

-`$ git grep "hello" v2.5`
+`$ git log -s 'keyword'`

 Show commits that introduced a specific keyword

-`$ git log -s 'keyword'`
+`$ git log -S 'keyword' --pickaxe-regex`

 Show commits that introduced a specific keyword (using a regular expression)

-`$ git log -S 'keyword' --pickaxe-regex`

 ## 9. Github flow